wynddao/wynddex/contracts/pair_stable/README.md

 If `belief_price` is provided in combination with `max_spread`, the pool will check the difference between the return amount (using `belief_price`) and the real pool price.

 Please note that Wyndex has the default value for the spread set to 0.5% and the max allowed spread set to 50%.

+## Known Issues

+As the target rate changes for liquid staking pairs, they rely on arbitrageurs to keep the price relatively close to the target rate.
+If this does not happen for a prolonged period of time, trading in the other direction will fail due to the large spread.
+For example, if the target rate changes from `1.0` to `1.5`, but the pool amounts remain the same, then there is far too much of the liquid staking token in the pool compared to the native token in the pool.
+In this case, swapping native tokens for LSD tokens is still possible and is exactly what is expected to happen, as there is an arbitrage opportunity here.
+However, swapping the LSD token for its native token will fail due to a high spread until the price stabilises around the target rate.

 ## InstantiateMsg